-Voila…the Pina Colada.
-I really thought that Darcy’s blog needed a bit of a girlie flare so I’ve taken over once again.
-First of all, I would like to say that I am shocked that Darcy has not reviewed this drink before.
-The Pina Colada is a very popular drink that is requested quite often at the bar.
-The Pina Colada is spanish for strained pineapple (pina, pineapple + colada, strained).
-It is a sweet cocktail containing rum, coconut cream and pineapple juice.
-This is definitely one of my favourite drinks but I find that there is so much variation in how this drink is made.
-I have been disappointed far too often when ordering this at the bar that I have decided to make the ultimate Pina Colada.
+The Pina Colada is a fantastic drink that is requested quite often at the bar, though not all bars make them properly.
+Pina Colada is Spanish for strained pineapple (pina, pineapple + colada, strained).
+It is a semi-sweet cocktail containing rum, coconut cream and pineapple juice.
+This is definitely one of my favourite drinks but I find that there is too much variation in how this drink is made.
+People are quite disappointed when ordering this at a bar because it isn’t made properly.